An older couple looking over documents

 Phishing Emails

 Deceptive emails mimic legitimate sources — banks, delivery services, or government agencies — to steal personal information.
-They create urgency or offer enticing rewards to make you act without thinking.
+They create urgency or offer rewards to make you act without thinking.

 Charity Scams